4/29/2020

 CFO

-much money left at the end of the quarter.
-4 million SEC in operating profit.
-It's quite a significant drop compared to a year ago and that's completely due to lower selling prices.
+Yeah, not much money left at the end of the quarter, 4 million sec in operating profit.
+It's quite a significant drop compared to a year ago, and that's completely due to lower selling prices.
 Compared to Q4, the profit bounced back slightly.
-Prices moved more or less sideways between the quarters but we had higher deliveries and somewhat lower wood costs in this quarter.
-During the quarter we also have finalized the investment in expansion for the Bravik and Sawmill which will enable us to ramp up the production by 150,000 cubic meters.
-But that's of course on hold the ramp up until market conditions improve.
-In the meantime we will be able to take down costs slightly based on this investment.
+Prices moved more or less sideways between the quarters, but we had higher deliveries and somewhat lower wood costs in this quarter.
+During the quarter, we also have finalized the investment in expansion for the Braviken sawmill, which will enable us to ramp up the production by 150,000 cubic meters.
+But that's, of course, on hold to ramp up until market conditions improve.
+In the meantime, we'll be able to take down costs slightly based on this investment.

 speaker

 Thank you.
 And finally, when it comes to our business areas, a few words about renewable energy.
 I think everybody is aware of the weather situation.
-We've had a mild winter, we had a lot of rain which meant that we produced a lot but prices were quite low.
-Still, we came out with 95 million SEC which is actually a rather good result when it comes to our energy division given the weather situation.
-We'd also like to highlight that our investment in the wind farm where we have said that we will invest SEC 1.3 billion is ongoing and still the target is to have this commissioned by the end of next year.
-Then coming back to in the beginning where I said we have a very strong financial position.
-And there's just a few more, maybe more in detail when it comes to our debt and our maturity when it comes to our credit facilities.
-Of
+We've had a mild winter, we had a lot of rain, which meant that we produced a lot, but prices were quite low.
+Still, we came out with 95 million SEK, which is actually a rather good result when it comes to our energy division, given the weather situation.
+We'd also like to highlight that our investment in the wind farm, where we have said that we will invest SEK 1.3 billion, is ongoing and still the target is to have this commissioned by the end of next year.
+Then coming back to in the beginning where I said we have a very strong financial position and there's just a few more, maybe more in detail when it comes to our debt and our maturity when it comes to our credit facilities.

 speaker